Movement as Medicine: Exploring Somatic Methods To Heal The Body, Mind, Spirit & Spaces

 Yoga

-The ancient practice of Yoga combines breathwork, meditation, and physical postures to cultivate inner peace and balance
+The ancient practice of Yoga combines breathwork, meditation, and physical postures to cultivate inner peace and balance.
+With many styles—from vigorous Vinyasa to restorative Yin—yoga can be tailored to support physical vitality, emotional clarity, and spiritual connection.

 Sun Salutation Flow